Inkkonu/PolytechClasses/README.md

 Further details about each class can be found in the corresponding README.

-You may use everything you find on this repo at your own risk.
+You may use everything you find on this repo at your own risk although pretty much everything here is useless unless you're a student at Polytech :)